thenewmona/GWGfeedreadertesting/NOTES.md

  How to contribute (Optional): you may be working on open source project and would love to have someone contributing.
 What would the rules be?
  Credits Did you use someone else's code?
 Give them a shout-out (StackOverflow, mdn, w3school, jasmine) writing-readmes

+ //
+    //created allFeeds into an empty aray on line 10 of apps.js and recived 2 failures,
+    // both stating that allFeeds is not defined
+    /* This is our first test - it tests to make sure that the
+     * allFeeds variable has been defined and that it is not
+     * empty.
+     * removed the url object and test failed
+     * First test comes from Devhints.io/jamine cheatsheet
+     * use sctrict mode - recommended by Sonam from her review */